 While most home cooks don’t need a huge double boiler, large models are practical for those who frequently make generous portions or often prepare food for a large number of people.

 Just like any other type of cookware, keeping a double boiler looking and performing its best requires thorough cleaning after use.

-Washing the components with warm water and a few drops of liquid dish soap is the best strategy.
+The best strategy is to wash the components with warm water and a few drops of liquid dish soap.
 Never use a harsh scouring pad that may scratch the finish.
 After removing food particles, rinse the components thoroughly.
 Always dry a double boiler completely before storing it.

 If you aren’t a fan of washing dishes, keep in mind that some double boilers are dishwasher safe.
 However, you should never place the components in the dishwashing machine if the manufacturer recommends hand washing.

 The majority of double boilers are reasonably priced.
 They start under $20 and average between $30 and $40.
 Models in this price range work well for most consumers.

 On the high end, double boilers can cost $100 to $200 or more.
 These pricier models are usually of higher quality, providing you with greater control over the heating process.
 They are ideal for home chefs who plan to use the cookware frequently or simply prefer a high-end option.

 You will also spend more for a higher capacity, with top prices commanding large, restaurant-grade double boilers.

 Some double boilers come with a steamer set comprising a double boiler insert and a steamer insert.
 This gives you more options in terms of how the item can be used in the kitchen.